BruceEckel/AtomicKotlin-hugo/content/about/index.md

 **Svetlana Isakova** began as a member of the Kotlin compiler team, and is now a developer advocate for JetBrains.
-She teaches Kotlin and speaks at conferences worldwide, and is coauthor of the book "Kotlin in Action."
+She teaches Kotlin and speaks at conferences worldwide, and is coauthor of the book *Kotlin in Action*.

 Questions?
 Email Mindview <mindviewinc@gmail.com>